Video Game Review: MLB The Show 18

 March is always a great month for sports fans.
 Free agency starts in the NFL, the NHL and NBA enter the playoff race, the NCAA tournament begins, and, of course, baseball returns.
 Along with all the usual accoutrements (peanuts, hot dogs, beer) comes another season of Sony’s MLB The Show, a franchise that has earned its place on the Mount Rushmore of sports games.

-As usual, The Show 18 has its players covered with multiple options for handling pitching, hitting and more.
-On the mound our love affair with metered pitching dates back to the long-defunct MVP series, but true analog feels tight as well and is a bit more forgiving.
-At the plate zone hitting seems to deliver the best experience with directional checking in at a close second.
+As usual with this series, The Show 18 has its players covered with multiple options for handling pitching, hitting and more.
+On the mound, our love affair with metered pitching dates back to the long-defunct MVP series, but true analog feels tight as well and is a bit more forgiving.
+At the plate, zone hitting seems to deliver the best experience with directional checking in at a close second.

-While structurally the gameplay experience has changed very little, there have been some obvious under-the-hood improvements over previous years, starting with the hitting.
+While the gameplay experience has changed very little structurally, there have been some obvious under-the-hood improvements over previous years, starting with the hitting.
 It feels like the developer has found the right balance between difficulty and fairness, and the way the ball cracks off the bat with improved physics creates natural outcomes — in other words, things like timing and squaring up on a pitch matter.

-Defense has also received some attention with loads of new animations and more weight given to the ratings where top defenders will get to balls that average ones won’t.
+Defense has also received some attention with loads of new animations and more weight given to the ratings, as top defenders will get to balls that average ones won’t.
 Tagging has been cleaned up as well, though perhaps it has become a little too efficient and needs to scale back a touch.

 Errors also happen too frequently for our taste, particularly on what should be routine plays, though that could get corrected with sliders or even a patch.

 As already noted, we upgraded our setup, so we were expecting the best visuals we’ve seen from the series.
-And while we definitely got them, it’s due to more than just the hardware change.
+And while we definitely got them, it was because of more than just the hardware change.
 Uniform textures pop off the screen and players look more lifelike than ever.

 There are more camera angles and presentation elements as well, including varying crowd sizes and increased weather effects, making for an experience that does a great job aping the real thing.